Gallery of Arts and History at Epcot (Race Against the Sun Exhibit)

 Here are a few more photos of items in the Gallery of the Arts and History.

-For more details, you may enjoy these other pavilion reviews:
+For more details, you may enjoy these other Epcot attractions:

 Resorts Gal specializes in Disney World Resorts, Characters, and Dining.
 Make sure to check out some of our resources, like the list of Disney World Resort Reviews.
-That article provides a brief overview of every resort at Walt Disney World.
+Or browse our list of every resort at Walt Disney World.
+Here are a few near Epcot.

 In the Comments